XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 ### Unifi

-Unifi's switches are silent, and efficient.$
+Unifi's switches are silent, and efficient.

 I generally recommend buying these from Unifi.